Yarroo/redmine-plugin-send_notification/README.md

 # redmine-plugin-send_notification
 ## Description
 This is [Redmine](https://www.redmine.org) plugin.
 Plugin adds the recipient email field to the issue form and allows you to send notifications about changes in the issue status to the addresses specified in this field.
 Emails are sent if the issue is confirmed, the issue is completed, or the start date or due date has changed during the issue execution.
-Plugin may work with LDAP.
+Plugin may work with LDAP(add recipient email by user name).

 ## Installation